Sandy Springs Premises Liability Lawyer

 Once in court, the trier of fact may consider the will of the premises owner in addition to the invitee’s damages prior to any award of compensation, pursuant to O.C.G.A. §51-1-13.
 However, if the trier of fact determines the premises owner was justified under the law in maintaining their premises in such a way that caused the plaintiff’s injury, the premises owner would not be held liable for the invitee’s damages.

-How a Sandy Springs Premises Liability Attorney Could Help
+How a Sandy Springs Premises Liability Lawyer Could Help

 Even though accidents in public stores and other such places can result in significant damages, weeks may lapse before you even receive communication concerning the loss.
 As such, premises liability actions often require the services of a knowledgeable attorney.
 If you were injured in a store or on someone else’s property, call a Sandy Springs premises liability lawyer today to discuss your claim.